vaadin/addressbook-portlet/README.md

 `addressbook-form/target/address-book-form.war` and `addressbook-bundle/target/vaadin-portlet-static.war`,
 to your docker container by copying them to `./deploy/` (the copied files should disappear when deployed).

-7. Wait for the bundles to start, then visit http://localhost:8080/, log in as `test@liferay.com` with password `test`.
+7. Wait for the bundles to start, then visit http://localhost:8080/.
+   Set up a new user if you're running Liferay for the first time.
+Default is `test@liferay.com`/`test`.
+   Log in into Liferay.

 8. The deployed portlet needs to be added to a portal page.
 Do this by
 - Selecting the Plus or the Pen icon near top right of the page (exact